radish-es/casebook-property/content/problems/new-brunswick-at.md

 Mi’gmaq Title.
 >
-> The Defendants have infringed upon or otherwise breached their Constitutional Duties in respect of Mi’gmaq Title in the Title Area by alienating lands and undertaking, authorizing Canada and New Brunswick and their predecessors had and have a duty to respect and protect
+> The Defendants have infringed upon or otherwise breached their Constitutional Duties in respect of Mi’gmaq Title in the Title Area by alienating lands and undertaking, authorizing and/or permitting resource extraction and land use activities throughout the Title Area without the consent of the Mi’gmaq Nation.
-Mi’gmaq Title.
 >
-> The Defendants have infringed upon or otherwise breached their Constitutional Duties in respect of Mi’gmaq Title in the Title Area by alienating lands and undertaking, authorizing
+> Such uses and alienations of land were in breach of the Defendants’ duties to respect and protect Mi’gmaq Title and have unjustifiably infringed Mi’gmaq Title.

 The Statement of Claim specifically states that "In respect of fee simple lands that are not held by the Crown, the Plaintiffs seek no relief against fee simple holders who hold fee simple title in the Title area (“Fee Simple Holders”).
 The incidents of fee simple title enjoyed by Fee Simple Holders, including the incident of peaceful possession, are not placed in issue by the Plaintiffs.
 As outlined in paragraph l(h), however, the Plaintiffs seek damages and compensation on behalf of the Mi’gmaq Nation from the Defendants, jointly and severally, for the infringement of Mi’gmaq Title in the granting of fees simple in the Title Area to Fee Simple Holders."